henderiw-kpt/kptgen/site/reference/cli/apply/service/README.md

 ---
-title: "`webhook`"
+title: "`service`"
-linkTitle: "webhook"
+linkTitle: "service"
 type: docs
 description: >
-  Add a webhook to the package.
+  Add a service to the package.
 ---

 <!--mdtogo:Short
-    Add a webhook to the package.
+    Add a service to the package.
 -->

-`webhook` adds a webhook to the package.
+`service` adds a service to the package.

 ### Synopsis

 <!--mdtogo:Long-->

 ```
-kptgen add webhook TARGET_DIR [flags]
+kptgen add service TARGET_DIR [flags]
 ```

 #### Args